 If your place of work has a reputation for being a bit of a slave driver, you might find it tricky to recruit top talent down the line.
 Retaining employees is going to be top of every HR Manager’s list from now on – you don’t want to get left behind.

-As Sodexo’s report tells us, “67% of engaged employees are happy to act as advocates for their organisation, compared to 3% of disengaged employees.”
+As Sodexo’s recent report tells us, “67% of engaged employees are happy to act as advocates for their organisation, compared to 3% of disengaged employees.”
 If you prioritise staff health and wellbeing at work, you can transform your workforce into a team of relentless ambassadors for your business.

 Good or bad, word gets out.